Make it yourself

 On its opening day, 5 November 1909, the first British store in Liverpool offered a range of fashions, along with a counter full of 'penny notions', the name its American owners had given to the range that is more commonly known as Haberdashery, or Hab'y for short.

 Part of the chain's brand essence was a self-imposed maximum price of sixpence (2½p).
 As a result, rather than selling made-up clothes, it specialised in selling everything that people would need to make their own garments at home.

-Whatever the project, making a sweater or mending a rug, Woolworth had the right needle and all the raw material.
-It also offered the needles, wool and yarn, cotton and thread and even the scissors, often for a penny, with everything costing no more than sixpence.
-Adjusted for inflation the pre-war prices would range between 17p and £2.11 or 27 cents and $3.59 today.
-The low prices made the stores very popular with thrifty mums working to a tight budget.
+Whatever the project, whether making a sweater or mending a rug, Woolworth had the right needle and materials.
+It had wool and yarn, cotton and thread, and even the scissors, often for a penny, with everything costing no more than sixpence.
+Adjusted for inflation these prices would range from 17p to £2.11 or 20¢ to $2.59 today.
+Such value made the stores first choice for thrifty mums on a tight budget.

-Many of the patterns were designed for beginners.
+Many patterns were ideal for beginners.
 At the time most girls were taught needlework at school, in preparation for a life minding the home.
-Life has changed a lot since then, but most of clothes still look quite fashionable, in a retro kind of way!
+Today life has changed beyond recognition, yet many of the garments still look quite fashionable, in a retro kind of way!

 When Woolworth first opened in Britain, it was one of the only international chains.
 It drew on thirty years of experience in the Main Streets of the USA, and incorporated design ideas from its stores in Canada and Buying Offices in France and Germany.
 The goal of the Buyers was to imitate the latest catwalk fashions from Paris, Milan and New York at sixpenny prices.

-In a twist of fate, while most of the patterns sold in the UK were printed in the USA, but the reverse was true of the accessories and threads sold in the USA were British made.
-Sheffield steel and needles from Redditch in the Midlands were the finest in the world.
+In a twist of fate, most of the patterns sold in the UK were printed in the USA, but the reverse was true of the accessories and threads sold in America, which were British made.
+Sheffield steel and Redditch needles had become famous across the world.
 The factories that made them were highly automated, achieving the highest quality at the lowest price.

-It became a standing joke that when well-to-do shoppers were seen by their friends in the throng, they would explain that they were buying for their servants or a child's school play.
-In fact it reflected Woolworth's great and enduring strength as the everyday store for everyone.
+It became a standing joke that when well-to-do shoppers bumped into their friends, both would claim they were buying for a friend, or for a child's school play.
+Whatever the truth, Woolworth's had established itself as the everyday store for everyone.

 The picture below shows the store in Chiswick High Road, West London in 1936.
-The window is captioned "Lace for Loveliness" and features some of the things people could make with a large consignment of lace that the Buyer acquired after a large factory went out of business.
-If you would like to see more detail, please click the image to open a larger version in a new window.
+The window is captioned "Lace for Loveliness" and features some of the things people could make with a large consignment of lace that the Buyer had bagged in one of his schemes.

-The 'everyday store for everyone' brand was reinforced by a series of local initiatives, designed to appeal to customers in different areas of the country.
+The 'everyday store for everyone' image was reinforced by local initiatives, targeted to specific areas with help from the suppliers nearby.

-For example the chain had over a hundred branches in old county of Lancashire, which included the major conurbations of Liverpool, Manchester and Preston.
-The District Manager brokered a deal with the largest mill in the county, Horrockses of Preston, to borrow a small portable loom.
-He also hired a signwriter to make a large banner declaring:
+For example, with over a hundred outlets in Lancashire, the District Manager persuaded the largest mill in the county, Horrockses of Preston, to loan one of its smaller looms.
+To accompany it he commissioned a signwriter to make a large banner saying: